OneCDOnly/inxi/shared/README.txt

 in say, branch one: 2.2.28-b1-02, in other words: branch 1 patch version 2.

-In the past, now and then the 4th, or 'patch', number, was used in trunk/master branches of inxi, but I've pretty much stopped doing that because it's confusing.
+In the past, now and then the 4th, or 'patch', number, was used in trunk/master branches of inxi, but that practice has pretty much stopped because it's confusing.

 inxi does not use the fiction of date based versioning because that imparts no